-In addition to the Majority Leader weighing in on the announcement, Senator Rand Paul (R-KY), Congressman James Comer (R-KY-1) and Governor Matt Bevin (R-KY) praised the decision.
+In addition to the majority leader weighing in on the announcement, Sen. Rand Paul (R-KY), Congressman James Comer (R-KY-1) and Gov. Matt Bevin (R-KY) praised the decision.
 “These are the kinds of investments that are transforming Kentucky and transforming the industry,” said Bevin.

 Read more about how manufacturers are fulfilling their promise on tax reform here.

 - Tax Reform Win: Novelis Breaks Ground on New $300 Million Manufacturing Facility in Kentucky - May 14, 2018

 - Tax Reform Win: Georgia Family-Owned Manufacturer Lands Largest Contract Ever - May 1, 2018